by Paul R. Spitzzeri

 Meanwhile, Somerville met Vada Watson, who was attending USC on a Los Angeles Times scholarship and studying liberal arts.
-She was born in 1883 in Pomona to Welcome Watson and Dora Johnson, who were married in Lafayette, Arkansas, in the southwestern corner of that state, and who came to California just prior to Vada’s birth.
+She was born in 1883 to Welcome Watson and Dora Johnson, who were married in Lafayette, Arkansas, in the southwestern corner of that state, and who came to California when she was about nine years old, settling in Los Angeles and then living in Pomona.
 After her father, who was some two decades older than her mother, died, the family moved to Chino, where Dora, who was briefly married to a man named McDonald, was a laundress as recorded in the 1900 federal census.

 Within a decade, the family, with all of the children recorded with the surname of McDonald, was living in downtown just south of 9th Street (later renamed Olympic Boulevard for the summer games of 1932 held in the city) and in an area where the black community was growing during these first years of the century.
 In the 1910 census, the 23-year old Dora, who graduated from the city’s commercial high school, later called Los Angeles Polytechnic, was working, notably, as a hotel clerk.